Tharuneshwarv/difficulty_index_online_exams/README.md

 else if mark_obtained is around average and hint is used it "Hard" else dificulty index is "Hard" .
 If mark_obtaind is less in time duration then it considered as "Hard".
 Following pattern is followed to find difficulty index for other question types.
   After gettting difficulty level of every question , for every question type difficulty level is present in different data frame ,it joined is to make a single dataframe and sorted based on challenge id(challen_id).
 Resultant dataframe consists of challenge id, challenge id , difficulty index and it saved to file name called "Result.csv"

-mean : marks_obtained,no.of times compiled, duration
+mean : marks_obtained,no.of times compiled, duration.
-mode : hint,answered
+mode : hint,Answered.

 Usage :